Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Experiment Details

 The experiments are conducted on a machine with 32 CPU cores and 1 RTX5090 GPU cores.
 Each experiment is replicated three times using different random seeds.
-For each task, we adopt SAC\citep{haarnoja2018sac} to train an agent with sufficient environment interactions and use the resultant policy as the expert policy.
+For each task, we adopt SAC \citep{haarnoja2018sac} to train an agent with sufficient environment interactions and use the resultant policy as the expert policy.
 We use 1M environment interactions for each task and then we roll out this expert policy to collect expert demonstrations.
 We use small amount of expert demonstrations to train each method.
 The number and subsample ratio of expert trajectories used for training in each task is provided in \ref{tab:trajs}.
 The architecture and training details of Dual Q-DM and all baselines are listed below.\\ \textbf{Dual Q-DM:} Our codebase of Dual Q-DM extends the open-sourced framework of \href{https://github.com/Div99/IQ-Learn}{IQ-Learn}.
 We retain the structure and parameter design of the critic from the original framework, and employ SAC with a fixed temperature coefficient for policy update.
 A comprehensive enumeration of the hyperparameters of Dual Q-DM is provided in Table \ref{tab:dual_q-dm_params}. \\ \textbf{BC:} We implement BC based on our codebase.
 The actor model is trained using Mean Squared Error (MSE) loss over 50k training steps. \\ \textbf{IQ-Learn and Reg IQ-Learn:} We use the author's codebase, which is avaiable at \href{https://github.com/Div99/IQ-Learn}{https://github.com/Div99/IQ-Learn}.
-A comprehensive enumeration of the hyperparameters of IQ-Learn is provided in Table \ref{tab:iqlearn}.\\ \textbf{LS-IQ} We use the author's codebase, which is avaiable at \href{https://github.com/robfiras/ls-iq}{https://github.com/robfiras/ls-iq}.
-A comprehensive enumeration of the hyperparameters of LS-IQ is provided in Table \ref{tab:lsiq}.\\ \textbf{HyPE:} We use the author's codebase, which is available at \href{https://github.com/gkswamy98/hyper}{https://github.com/gkswamy98/hyper}.
+A comprehensive enumeration of the hyperparameters of IQ-Learn is provided in Table \ref{tab:iqlearn}.\\ \textbf{LS-IQ:} We use the author's codebase, which is avaiable at \href{https://github.com/robfiras/ls-iq}{https://github.com/robfiras/ls-iq}.
+A comprehensive enumeration of the hyperparameters of LS-IQ is provided in Table \ref{tab:lsiq}.\\ \textbf{ReCOIL:} We use the author's codebase, which is avaiable at \href{https://github.com/hari-sikchi/DVL}{https://github.com/hari-sikchi/DVL}.
+A comprehensive enumeration of the hyperparameters of ReCOIL is provided in \cref{tab:recoil params} . \\ \textbf{HyPE:} We use the author's codebase, which is available at \href{https://github.com/gkswamy98/hyper}{https://github.com/gkswamy98/hyper}.
 A comprehensive enumeration of the hyperparameters of HyPE is provided in Table \ref{tab:hype params}. \\ \textbf{DAC:} We use the codebase which is available at \href{https://github.com/Kaixhin/imitation-learning}{https://github.com/Kaixhin/imitation-learning}.
 A comprehensive enumeration of the hyperparameters of DAC is provided in Table \ref{tab:dac params}.